EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 From then on, C effectively gains authorized and secure access to protected resources on the RS, as long as the access token is valid.
 Until then, C can communicate with the RS by sending a request protected with the OSCORE Security Context established above.
 The OSCORE Security Context is discarded when a token (whether the same or a different one) is used to successfully derive a new OSCORE Security Context for C, either by re-running the EDHOC protocol or by exchanging nonces and using the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).

-After the whole message exchange has taken place, C can contact the AS to request an update of its access rights, by sending a similar request to the token endpoint that also includes an identifier, which allows the AS to find the correct data it has previously shared with C. This specific identifier, encoded as a byte string, is uniquely assigned by the AS to a "dynasty" of access tokens.
-In particular, all access tokens in a dynasty are issued to the same C for the same RS, with the AS specifying to C (to the RS) the same authentication credential of the RS (of C).
-Upon a successful update of access rights, the new issued access token becomes the latest one of its dynasty.
-When the current, latest issued access token of a dynasty becomes invalid (e.g., when it expires), that dynasty ends.
+After the whole message exchange has taken place, C can contact the AS to request an update of its access rights, by sending a similar request to the token endpoint that also includes an identifier, which allows the AS to find the correct data it has previously shared with C. This specific identifier, encoded as a byte string, is uniquely assigned by the AS to a "token dynasty" (see {{terminology}}).
+Upon a successful update of access rights, the new issued access token becomes the latest one of its token dynasty.
+When the latest access token of a token dynasty becomes invalid (e.g., when it expires or gets revoked), that token dynasty ends.

 An overview of the profile flow for the "coap_edhoc_oscore" profile is given in {{protocol-overview}}.
 The names of messages coincide with those of {{I-D.ietf-ace-oauth-authz}} when applicable.